Generating Empathetic Responses by Looking Ahead the User's Sentiment: Abstract

 \section{Abstract}

-Recent neural conversation models that attempted to incorporate emotion and generate empathetic responses either focused on conditioning the output to a given emotion, or incorporating the current user emotional state.
-While these approaches have been successful to some extent in generating more diverse and seemingly engaging utterances, they do not factor in how the \textit{user} would feel towards the generated dialogue response.
-Hence, in this paper, we advocate such \textit{look-ahead} of user emotion as the key to modeling and generating empathetic dialogue responses.
-We thus train a Sentiment Predictor to estimate the \textit{user sentiment look-ahead} towards the generated system responses, which is then used as the reward function for generating more empathetic responses.
-Human evaluation results show that our model outperforms other baselines in empathy, relevance, and fluency.
+An important aspect of human conversation difficult for machines is conversing with empathy, which is to understand the user's emotion and respond appropriately.
+Recent neural conversation models that attempted to generate empathetic responses either focused on conditioning the output to a given emotion, or incorporating the \textit{current} user emotional state.
+However, these approaches do not factor in how the \textit{user} would feel \textit{towards} the generated response.
+Hence, in this paper, we propose \textit{Sentiment Look-ahead}, which is a novel perspective for empathy that models the \textit{future} user emotional state.
+In short, Sentiment Look-ahead is a reward function under a reinforcement learning framework that provides a higher reward to the generative model when the generated utterance improves the user's sentiment.
+We implement and evaluate three different possible implementations of sentiment look-ahead and empirically show that our proposed approach can generate significantly more empathetic, relevant, and fluent responses than other competitive baselines such as multitask learning.